 - Combine tamarind paste, fish sauce (if using), molasses and vinegar in a small pot and bring to a simmer.
 Stir in red pepper flakes and sesame oil and set aside.

 - Heat oil in a wok or large skillet over medium-high heat.
 When it shimmers add scallions and garlic.
-Toss a few times then add the beaten eggs and scramble them.
-Add cabbage and bean sprouts and cook until cabbage wilts and thicker pieces are cooked to your liking.
+Toss a few times then add the beaten eggs (or tofu) and scramble them.
+Add cabbage and bean sprouts and cook until cabbage wilts and thicker pieces are crisp tender.